SilbigerLab/Mesocosm_User_Manual/chapters/08-controlling_ph.md

 # Controlling pH

 The pH is controlled with the addition of CO~2~ gas to the system.
-The gas is delivered to the tank by air stone and is controlled through the Apex Controls with a solenoid valve connected to the EB832.
+The gas is delivered to the tank by the tubing and Venturi pump and is controlled through the Apex Controls with a solenoid valve connected to the EB832.

 1. Once the CO~2~ regulator is connected to a tank, open the main tank valve.
 2. Use the pressure adjusting screw (larger knob in front with Tunze label) to adjust the pressure (in bar) on the pressure gauge.
 Turning **clockwise to open**, thus increasing pressure, while turning **counterclockwise to close**, thus reducing pressure.